carlosmccosta/effective-parakeet/README.md

 **Only Ubuntu 18.04 with ROS Melodic has been tested.**

 This is the official ROS package for Zivid 3D cameras.
 This enables usage of Zivid cameras as a node/nodelet in ROS.
-Read more about Zivid at https://www.zivid.com/.
+Read more about Zivid at (our website)[https://www.zivid.com/].
+Please report any issues or feature requests in the issue tracker.

 ## Installation
 Follow this step-by-step guide to install the Zivid ROS driver on your system.